Doubly transitive lines I: Higman pairs and roux: Roux schemes

 Recall that by assumption, the thin radical acts regularly on the other adjacency matrices, meaning the stabilizer of $A_{HbH}$ under this action is trivial.
 As such, we have $aH=H$, meaning $a\in H$.
 Finally, for (H1), take any $x\in G$ and suppose for the moment that $x\not\in K$.
 Then $A_{HxH}$ is not thin, and so there exists $a\in K$ such that $A_{aH}A_{HbH}=A_{HxH}$ since the thin radical acts transitively on the non-thin adjacency matrices.
 By \eqref{eq.general observation}, this in turn implies $HxH=HabH\subseteq KbH\subseteq KbK$.
 Overall, $x\in G$ either belongs to $K$ or $KbK$, meaning $K$ has two double cosets, and therefore $G$ acts doubly transitively on $G/K$. \end{proof}

 Given a commutative association scheme, the primitive idempotents provide an alternative orthogonal basis for the adjacency algebra.
-As detailed in Section~\ref{sec.preliminaries and main results}, this basis is particularly important to our pursuit of Gram matrices.
-In the case of roux schemes, all of the primitive idempotents can be expressed in terms of the characters $\alpha\in\hat\Gamma$ of the abelian group $\Gamma$ and the underlying roux for $\Gamma$:
+As detailed in Section~\ref{sec.intro}, this basis is particularly important to our pursuit of Gram matrices.
+In the case of roux schemes, all of the primitive idempotents can be expressed in terms of the characters of $\Gamma$ and the underlying roux.
+Denoting $\hat{\Gamma}$ for the Pontryagin dual group of characters of $\Gamma$, we have the following:

 \begin{theorem} Given an $n\times n$ roux $B$ for $\Gamma$ with parameters $\{ c_g \}_{g \in \Gamma}$, the primitive idempotents for the corresponding roux scheme are scalar multiples of

 where $\mu_\alpha^\epsilon$ is defined in terms of the Fourier transform $\hat{c}_\alpha:=\sum_{h\in\Gamma}c_h\overline{\alpha(h)}$ as follows: